Project WHIRL

 WHIRL stands for “Water and Habitat on the Indian River Lakes,” and our alumni and participants take the title of “WHIRL Protectors.”

-Our Summer 2023 Program will open for enrollment in June 2022 for ages 14-18.
 During the program, Students will explore the watershed and its geology, kayak on the local lakes, have hands-on experience studying water quality via natural indicators, and learn about invasive species like Eurasian Watermilfoil.
 Thanks to the generous community of business partners, the Sweetgrass Foundation, and our members, the program is free to participants.

-The main tenets of Project WHIRL:
+The main tenets of Project WHIRL

 Experiential Learning: Project WHIRLers can expect to engage in activities such as water sampling and searching for invasive aquatic species.
 Students will get a chance to visit Clarkson University and participate in WHIRL’s Community Outreach Day.